JanHerca/urantiapedia/output/wikijs/en/article/Carolyn_Kendall/On_the_Brink_of_The_Most_Amazing.md

 The earliest exposure of the book on television in Europe occurred in September 1964 in Switzerland.
 Jacques Weiss, translator of the book into French, ap­peared on a Geneva station to promote La *Cosmogonie D'Urantia.* He had sought for two years—since its pub­lication—to appear on French television, but was re­buffed.
 He believed it was due to media unwillingness to publicize non-Catholic and unconventional religious ideas.
 Weiss presented a balanced picture of the rev­elation in the Swiss interview but received only mod­est reaction from viewers.

-First Urantia Society of Los Angeles sponsored a seminar in Septem­ber 1983, “The Me­dia and the Message: Is There a Place for *The Urantia Book?”* They addressed whether more public means to spread the teachings should be employed, i.e., adver­tising and mass media exposure, and, can the teachings of Jesus be restated through media ministry?
+First Urantia Society of Los Angeles sponsored a seminar in Septem­ber 1983, “The Me­dia and the Message: Is There a Place for *The Urantia Book*?”
+They addressed whether more public means to spread the teachings should be employed, i.e., adver­tising and mass media exposure, and, can the teachings of Jesus be restated through media ministry?
 Urantia Foundation, Urantia Brotherhood and several societies sent representatives.

 Roxy Allesandro, a television writer and producer, dramatically portrayed for the audience the conditions and climate of the broadcast media in 1983: “The net­works control the programs.
 They all think alike; they are all motivated by ratings and commercial profits.
 What gets on TV?
 Things that don't rock the boat....
 When I was turned onto *The Urantia Book,* I wanted to get God on TV There is no God-consciousness in TV—spiritual values are rarely allowed in the script.
 If some­how an uplifting idea got into a script, and it failed, the writer would never work again.”
 She spoke of the read­ers in Hollywood who long to transform the media.
 “We have the responsibility to go out and break the silence about God on this world!”
 “This is the time to train ourselves, hone our skills, write better stories and lyr­ics, and to put God into our work.”
 Eight years later, in 1991, Roxy and her husband Vincent Ventola wrote for TV's “Sunday Dinner”, one of the first sitcoms to have an attractive, outspoken lead character who pro­moted faith in God.
 Roxy's personal spiritual journey was later dramatized in a cable TV movie and in Connie Chung interviews.
 She, Vince and their baby lost their battle with AIDS in the early 1990s.